 - Visit the Find Your Match section and and learn about the fit between your lifestyle and your pet's needs.

-- You'll next want to read the pet descriptions on this website with these lifestyle issues in mind.
+- Read the pet descriptions on this website with these lifestyle considerations in mind.
 Photos and descriptions of all cats and kittens, dogs and puppies, and small animals available for adoption on our website are updated continuously.

 - Visit the shelter and meet our wonderful pets.
-You'll want to take this opportunity to ask questions of our adoption counselors, who can offer their experience in helping you find your new best friend.
+While here, ask questions of our adoption counselors, who can offer their experience to help you find your new best friend.

 OHS Adoption Procedures

-- If your meeting with the pet is a success, you'll need to complete an adoption questionnaire.
+- Complete an adoption questionnaire.
 You can download, print, and fill this out before coming to the shelter if you like.
 We cannot accept faxed or emailed questionnaires at this time, however.

-- You will be interviewed by an OHS adoption assistant to be sure you are familiar with any special needs the animal might have.
+- You will be interviewed by an OHS adoption specialist to be sure you are familiar with any special needs the animal might have.